buu342/N64-Sausage64/Sample ROM/README.md

 ### USB
-If you modify `debug.h` by chaning `DEBUG_MODE` to `1`, you can enable USB input+output for flashcarts, allowing you to modify the ROM with your command prompt.
+If you modify `debug.h` by changing `DEBUG_MODE` to `1`, you can enable USB input+output for flashcarts, allowing you to modify the ROM with your command prompt.
 This requires loading the ROM using a program such as [UNFLoader](https://github.com/buu342/N64-UNFLoader) with debug mode enabled.